 Luis Blando, SVP & GM, Security Products Group, Proofpoint

 Luis is SVP & GM, Security Products Group, where he leads the teams that focus on our core protection products for enterprises, service providers, and mobile; and Digital Risk product development; and threat intelligence and operations teams.
-He has over 20 years of leadership and development experience and has led large organizations focused on building security products.
+He has over 20 years of leadership and development experience and has led large organisations focused on building security products.
 Prior to Proofpoint, Luis was VP of Security Operations Engineering for McAfee, VP of Detect Engineering for Intel Security Group, and President and GM of Intel Software Argentina.
 He has been granted five patents and is the author or co-author of several publications on various software topics, including object-oriented programming languages and recommendation engines.

 Adam Starr, Head of AI/ML, Security Products Group, Proofpoint